 One of my proudest career moments came during the 2015 NBA Finals with the Warriors.
 I worked tirelessly to convince the producers at ESPN and TNT to show a majority of Oakland during their broadcasts, rather than “the City”– San Francisco.
 The Warriors are Oakland’s team!
 It had never been done before and I wanted to ensure everyone saw the beauty of a city that I truly love.

 My entire life I’ve been an active (and proud!) member of the Armenian community no matter where I’ve lived.
 While we are not large in numbers we are powerful with our collective voices.

 Similar to so many minority groups, Armenians have been persecuted for over a century.
-Our community continues to fight for justice for the acknowledgment of the Armenian Genoicide where 1.5 million Armenian were massacred at the hands of the Ottomon Turks.
+Our community continues to fight for justice for the acknowledgment of the Armenian Genocide where 1.5 million Armenian were massacred at the hands of the Ottoman Turks.
 To this day these atrocities have not been acknowledged by many governments – including the US – and generations later Armenians globally continue to fight for recognition,

 Having this lived experience has made me more empathetic to the work we do at the Kapor Center and to everyone we serve.
 We all come from somewhere.
 We all have a past and a history.
 Ultimately we want to create opportunities and provide access to level the playing field for all.